Rules on Capitalization

 MLA format uses title-style capitalization, where only certain words in a title are capitalized.
 When following title-style capitalization, capitalize the first word, the last word, and all primary words in a title, including words that come after hyphens in compound words.

-Examples for the parts of speech that should be capitalized in title-style capitalization:
+Examples of the parts of speech that should be capitalized in title-style capitalization:

 • Nouns: The Flower of Evil